niallmcc/crocodl/README.md

 ## Search for similar images

-This tool allows you to create and search through a database of images to try to find those considered similar by the model to a candidate image.
+This service allows you to create and search through a database of images to try to find those considered similar by the model to a candidate image.

-Start a search service and open its web page:
+Start a search service and open its web page (which should happen automatically):

 ```
 python3 -m simpledl.image.web.search_service